AmethystGear/JACL/README.md

 For some reason, lots of people love using JSON as a configuration format.
 Which sucks.
 For a number of reasons, including:
 1. No comments in JSON (Seriously, you'd think this would need to be the only one on the list.)
-2. everything needs to be a hashmap (with string keys... ew)
+2. Everything needs to be a hashmap (with string keys... ew)
-3. no trailing commas (sucks when you're trying to hand roll it out)
+3. No trailing commas (sucks when you're trying to hand roll it out)
-4. Can I get an ordered hashmap?
-No?
-Ok, thanks.
+4. No multiline strings

 and many more!